beatboxjs/ror-player/assets/tuneDescriptions/cochabamba.md

 ## Background

-Cochabamba is a major city in Bolivia.
+**Name:** Cochabamba is a major city in Bolivia.
 The 3rd PGA conference in 2001 was there.
-Social movements and direct action groups there revoked the privatization of drinking water, this reference is also given in the sign (drinking out of an invisible cup).
+Social movements and direct action groups there revoked the privatization of drinking water.

-Break 1 and the Bra Break are based on the song “Iron Lion Zion” by Bob Marley ([YouTube](https://www.youtube.com/watch?v=tBWFofJSm-c)).
+**Musical background:** Break 1 and Bra Break are based on the song “Iron Lion Zion” by Bob Marley ([YouTube](https://www.youtube.com/watch?v=tBWFofJSm-c)). *(More info needed.)*

+**Sign:** Symbolizes drinking out of cup, referring to the privatization of water against which the protests happened in Cochabamba

+**History:** *(More info needed.)*

 ## Difficulty